Correction to admission cost - Admission is by donation

 Organizers have since added safeguards, including background checks for those handling cash, weekly bank account monitoring, and monthly financial reports.

 The 133rd fair will run for one day due to a lack of organizers.
-Family admission is $60, covering all activities.
+Admission this year is by donation.

 Events include pony rides, a critter corral, farm games, frog jumping, home crafts competitions, music, and an antique car display.